Snoobdog10x/zerotier_sockets_flutter/README.md

 # zerotier_sockets

-Flutter bindings for the [libzt](https://github.com/zerotier/libzt) library.
-Uses FFI to call into native library.
+Flutter plugin providing bindings for the [libzt](https://github.com/zerotier/libzt) library.
+Uses `dart:ffi`.

-Native binaries are distributed in the plugin itself, so this is Flutter plugin, not Dart plugin.
-Someday plugin may be split into Flutter plugin distributing binaries and separate Dart FFI wrapper for use in commandline Dart apps.
+In order to distribute binaries it [currently](https://github.com/dart-lang/sdk/issues/50565) has to be a Flutter plugin, not a Dart package.

 ## Supported platforms

 Currently only supports Android.

-To support other platforms platform specific folder must be added with native dependency built from [libzt](https://github.com/zerotier/libzt) and `loader.dart` must be fixed accordingly.
+To support other platforms:
+* Platform specific folder must be created with default contents
+* Library file built from [libzt](https://github.com/zerotier/libzt) must be included into corresponding platform build process inside platform folder
+* `loader.dart` must be fixed accordingly to include new platform

 ## Usage